310mc/https-310mc.github.io-tl/source/_posts/scout/buddy.md

 {% endbubble %}

 {% bubble Chiaki %}
 Of course.
-But I couldn’t really limit myself to only one, or well, there’s no need to!
+But I couldn’t really limit myself to only one, or well, there was no need to!

 These two here, as well as my two other comrades in Ryuseitai, are all my buddies…☆
 {% endbubble %}